-A synergistic relationship between hands and mouth persists in the life of child whether sighted or blind, hearing or deaf (11).
-Gestures, signing, and speech are connected.
-It is this paper's position that not only gestures and speech (12), but scribbling and drawing are neurologically linked in the human brain as multi-modal extensions of the hand-mouth system.
-It is also this paper's position that spoken and written language serve the dopaminergic emotional mammalian survival system (13), and that the evolutionary rationale for such a linkage is not language per se, but emotionally-driven, energy-conserving understanding.
+It is this paper's position that not only gestures and speech (12), but speech, scribbling and drawing are neurologically linked in the human brain as multi-modal extensions of the dopaminergic SEEK and PLAY mammalian survival systems (13).
+It can be argued that the evolutionary rationale for such a linkage is not language per se, but emotionally-driven, energy-conserving understanding.

-In a marks-based (as opposed to a speech-based) theory of language, scribbling and drawing act like thermostats, heating/speeding up brain frequencies for easy wordretrieval in speech, as well as for word-retrieval and recognition in reading and writing, then cooling/slowing down brain frequencies to achieve efficient resting states via marksbased resolution/understanding.
+In a marks-based (as opposed to a speech-based) theory of language, scribbling and drawing may act like thermostats, heating/speeding up brain frequencies for easy word-retrieval in speech, as well as for reading and writing, then cooling/slowing down brain frequencies to achieve efficient resting states via marksbased resolution/understanding.

-Exactly how the praxis and practice of speech and literacy and emotional selfregulation co-evolved in hominid history, and continues to unfold in today's child is unclear, but research with children and mothers engaged in play and conversations around scribbles and drawing should extend the existing research connecting speaking mouths and gesturing hands.
-Until brain scans of mothers and young children interacting around scribbling, drawing and speech provide support for the theory of marks and mind presented in this paper, we can consider the following information, culled from a range of disciplines.
+Exactly how the praxis and practice of speech and literacy and emotional self-regulation co-evolved in hominid history and continues to unfold in today's child is unclear, but research with children and mothers engaged in play and conversations around scribbles and drawing should extend the existing research connecting speaking mouths and gesturing hands.
+Until that time, we can consider the following information.